onnokleen/mfGARCH/README.md

 Please cite as

-> Conrad, Christian and Kleen, Onno (2018).
-Two Are Better Than One: Volatility Forecasting Using Multiplicative Component GARCH-MIDAS Models.
-Available at SSRN: https://doi.org/10.2139/ssrn.2752354.
+> Conrad, Christian and Kleen, Onno (2020).
+Two are better than one: Volatility forecasting using multiplicative component GARCH-MIDAS models.
+Journal of Applied Econometrics 35: 19-45.

 and

-> Kleen, Onno (2018). mfGARCH: Mixed-Frequency GARCH Models.
-R package version 0.1.8.
+> Kleen, Onno (2020). mfGARCH: Mixed-Frequency GARCH Models.
+R package version 0.2.0.

 ## Installation
 CRAN: